Progressive education

-Educational theory
+History

 Progressive education can be traced back to the works of John Locke and Jean-Jacques Rousseau, both of whom are known as forerunners of ideas that would be developed by theorists such as John Dewey.
 Considered one of the first of the British empiricists, Locke believed that "truth and knowledge… arise out of observation and experience rather than manipulation of accepted or given ideas".
 He further discussed the need for children to have concrete experiences in order to learn.
 Rousseau deepened this line of thinking in Emile, or On Education, where he argued that subordination of students to teachers and memorization of facts would not lead to an education.

 Johann Bernhard Basedow

 In Germany, Johann Bernhard Basedow (1724–1790) established the Philanthropinum at Dessau in 1774.
 He developed new teaching methods based on conversation and play with the child, and a program of physical development.
 Such was his success that he wrote a treatise on his methods, "On the best and hitherto unknown method of teaching children of noblemen".